 The TBM Power System 2 includes:

-TBM's new Ultra Power 2 Cell 2800 Li-Ion battery comes with both a Jr and Deans plug.
-New for 2011 is a balance plug for the new Hitec X4 charger.
+TBM's new Ultra Power 2 Cell 3400 Li-Ion battery comes with both a Jr and Deans plug along with a XH balance plug.

 - WRC Wike R/C Products IBEF Ignition Battery Eliminating Filter - (WRCIBEFV2)

 The Wike R/C IBEF Battery Ignition Eliminator Filter saves the weight of an ignition battery and provides a IMAA required transmitter controlled ignition kill switch.
 The IBEF is designed to be plugged into the receiver and run the ignition from the receiver batteries or power system.
 This simplifies charging by only having to charge receiver batteries.
 The IBEF also has a high efficiency switching regulator that provides power the ignition and also some very good filters that prevent noise and interference from the ignition system from getting back into the receiver.

 4-cell Nicad/NiMh can be used without a regulator, all other batteries require a regulator.
 5-cell Nixx, LiFe, LiIon, LiPo etc. must be regulated below 6v.
 Some ignitions prefer the voltage to be 5.0 – 5.5v, some prefer 5.5 – 6.0v.
 We suggest an IBEF which has a voltage regulator so that the voltage can be set as necessary.
 DLE and other Chinese engines prefer the higher voltage range.
 DA engines prefer the lower voltage range.
 If in doubt, use the higher voltage range.
 If the engine misses, one possible cause is the ignition voltage.
 An ignition will not be harmed running the lower voltage, it may just miss from time to time.

 - MPI 5-6.5V Miracle Switch MKII Voltage Regulator Switch - (MPIRM6N)